 The use of fences in statistics

 Besides helping us find outliers, fences can be a suitable replacement for the minimum and maximum in descriptive statistics.
-In most cases, box plots (an effective way to visualize a 5 number summary) use the minimum and maximum as the box's whiskers.
+In most cases, box plots (a helpful tool to visualize a dataset) use the minimum and maximum as the box's whiskers.
 It's much more insightful, though, to use the upper and lower fences for the whiskers and then indicate outlying values with distinct points.
 Take a look at the figures below:

 How to calculate the upper and lower fence